 However, it's important to remember that water and oil typically don't mix, so you will notice a separation of fat on top of your beverage.

-You can use liquid sunflower lecithin as an emulsifier as needed to bond the oil and water together.
+You can use lecithin as an emulsifier as needed to bond the oil and water together.

 I believe that all parts of the cannabis plant are beneficial, even the leftover parts.